 Elements MCP

 The Elements MCP server connects AI coding assistants to the Elements design system.
-It gives tools like Claude Code, Cursor, and Codex direct access to component APIs, design tokens, template validation, project scaffolding, and interactive MCP Apps views so your AI assistant can build with Elements effectively
+It gives tools like Claude Code, Cursor, and Codex direct access to component APIs, design tokens, skills, template validation, project scaffolding, and interactive MCP Apps views so your AI assistant can build with Elements effectively

 Install CLI

 Install the Elements CLI to your system.
-This will add the nve command to your path and provide several helpful commands for working with Elements.
+This creates a canonical executable path and adds the nve command to your path when possible.

 Quick Setup